All the Sweet Without the Sweat

-- Mix powdered milk and condensed milk in a bowl.
+- Mix powdered milk and condensed milk together in a bowl.

-- Place the bowl in the refrigerator.
-Chill for 1 hour or until the mixture becomes firm.
+- Place the bowl in the refrigerator and chill for 1 hour or until the mixture becomes firm.

 - Once set, remove the bowl from the refrigerator.

-- Oil palm of your hands to easily roll the mixture.
+- Oil palm of your hands to help you easily roll the mixture.

-- Coat the pastillas with sugar.
-Arrange them on a plate.
+- Coat the pastillas with sugar and arrange them on a plate.

 - Chill again for 1 hour or more before serving.

 - Choose any brand of powdered milk.